wooldridge/ml-kerberos/README.md

 ## Setup

-1. Set up your Kerberos configuration file (e.g., `/etc/krb5.conf`).
+1. On the client, install the Kerberos configuration file (i.e., `/etc/krb5.conf`).

-2. Create the credentials cache for the external name using kinit (e.g., `kinit test1@MLTEST1.LOCAL`).
+2. On the client, create the credentials cache for the external name using kinit (e.g., `kinit test1@MLTEST1.LOCAL`).

 3. Copy the `services.keytab` file to the MarkLogic data directory.